AlienArc/VegasBluff/readme.md

 ##Getting it

+To install the extension just download the current [release](https://github.com/AlienArc/VegasBluff/releases/latest "latest release") then follow these simple steps:

+1. Extract the contents of the archive
+2. Place the dll in one of the following locations:
+* *MyDocuments*\Vegas Application Extensions\
+* *AppData*\Sony\Vegas Pro\Application Extensions\
+* *ProgramData*\Sony\Vegas Pro\Application Extensions\
+3. Look for the new "Bluff" menu under Tools->Extensions

-We hope to provide an official compiled version with installer soon.
-Until then follow the instruction in the Developer section.
+We hope to have an official installer soon.

 ##Developer